UK looks to Denmark to shake up immigration system

 Others believe the policies will estrange progressive voters and push the party too far to the right.

-It comes after a difficult few months for the Government which saw rising numbers of small boat crossings in the Channel and a migrant, who was deported under the UK’s returns deal with France, re-enter the country.
+It comes after a difficult few months for the Government which have seen rising numbers of small boat crossings in the Channel and a migrant, who was deported under Britain’s returns deal with France, re-enter the country.

-The Iranian man was detected on arrival and removed after he arrived in the UK for a second time on October 18, a month after he was returned to France.
+The Home Office said on Wednesday that the Iranian man had been sent back again after he arrived in the UK for a second time on October 18, a month after he was initially removed.

 But his second crossing back to the country prompted criticism that the Government is in “total chaos”, while ministers insisted his detection on arrival “shows the system is working”.

-Some 648 people crossed the Channel to Britain in nine boats on Friday, according to Home Office figures published on Saturday, bringing the total for the year so far to 38,223.
+Some 648 migrants crossed the Channel to Britain in nine boats on Friday, according to Home Office figures published on Saturday, bringing the total for the year so far to 38,223.

+Sources said she was eager to meet her Danish counterpart Rasmus Stoklund, Denmark’s immigration minister and a member of the Social Democrats, at the earliest possible convenience.

-Stoke-on-Trent Central Labour MP Gareth Snell told BBC Radio 4’s Today programme that any change bringing “fairness” to an asylum system that his constituents “don’t trust” is “worth exploring”.
+Stoke-on-Trent Central Labour MP Gareth Snell told BBC Radio 4 that any change bringing “fairness” to an asylum system that his constituents “don’t trust” is “worth exploring”.

 He said it was “worth looking at what best practice we can find from our sister parties around the world where they have managed to find practical solutions” to managing immigration.